 Your first instinct may be to try to minimize the gravity of the situation; however, it's important to understand that it's possible to have sustained a personal injury—even if you feel fine at first.

 Continue reading to discover when it's important to seek a doctor's care, and why medical attention is important to your health and your claim.

 When to Seek Medical Attention

-Pain, numbness, and dizziness are all signs of personal injury that can occur immediately after an accident or appear several days or even weeks later.
+Symptoms of a serious injury are not immediately visible.
+The following are all signs of personal injury that can occur immediately after an accident or appear several days or even weeks later:

 If you are a parent, you should always have your child examined by a medical professional after an auto accident.
-Young children can't communicate their feelings very well, so relying on your child to tell you what is wrong isn't the best course of action.
+Young children can't communicate their feelings very well, so relying on your child to tell you what is wrong is not the best course of action.

 Auto Accidents and Pregnant Women

 Car accidents are frightening regardless of when they occur, but a crash can be especially traumatic for pregnant women.
 They are are susceptible after accidents to:

 - Pre-term labor.

 Seeking a medical evaluation is always recommended if you are pregnant and involved in an auto accident with personal injury.